danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

   config.exclude   %r{^/assets}
 end
 ```
 At first glance, it appeared that Microsoft Edge was intentionally marked as unsupported.
 However, this configuration was introduced eight years ago, back when Edge was more like Internet Explorer.
 At the time, this rule made sense for this particular app.
-And the `browser` gem v2.2.0 was also released 8 years ago.

 <aside class="markdown-aside">
 This app's front end is built with Backbone and Marionette, which historically had compatibility issues with older browsers like IE8, prompting the decision to block both Internet Explorer and Edge in the initial configuration.
 Browser support was improved in Marionette around 2019, but this app is over 8 years old, and at that time support for older browsers was not the case.
 This <a class="markdown-link" href="https://github.com/marionettejs/backbone.marionette/issues/3658">GitHub issue</a> and <a class="markdown-link" href="https://github.com/marionettejs/backbone.marionette/blob/master/test/rollup.config.js#L24-L30">test configuration</a> have more details.
 </aside>

-But in January 2020, Microsoft modified their Edge browser to be Chromium based, which would have also modified the User Agent string that browser was sending.
-However, this app had remained on the older version of the `browser` gem (v2.2.0) during this transition.
+In January 2020, Microsoft modified their Edge browser to be Chromium based, which would have also modified the User Agent string that browser was sending.
+However, this app had remained on an older version of the `browser` gem (v2.2.0) during this transition.

 ## Identify Root Cause

 With the older `browser` gem (v2.2.0), Chromium-based Edge wasn’t recognized as "Microsoft Edge" due to differences in User-Agent parsing.
 This version of the gem was released 8 years ago, prior to the existence of Chromium-based Edge, so it couldn't have been detected as such.

 This unintentional gap allowed Chromium-based Edge users to bypass the block because the v2.2.0 version of `browser` incorrectly identified Chromium-based Edge as "Chrome".
-After the Ruby upgrade, the newer `browser` gem (v2.7.1) correctly identified *all* Edge browsers - Chromium-based or not, therefore triggering the block for all versions of Edge, which was not intended.
+After the Ruby upgrade, the newer `browser` gem (v2.7.1) correctly identified *all* Edge browsers - Chromium-based or not as "Edge".
+This started triggering the block for all versions of Edge, which was not intended.

 To verify this, I setup a Ruby project with the older 2.2.0 version of the `browser` gem as follows: